Manufacturing

 What to watch: Validate whether your rebate scenarios require custom logic, third-party integration, or approval routing beyond what standard Salesforce functionality supports.

-3. Manufacturing Cloud for slack and collaboration workflows
+3. Salesforce manufacturing cloud for slack and collaboration workflows

 Collaboration is becoming more important in Manufacturing Cloud workflows because forecasting, sales agreements, and variance reviews rarely sit with one person.
 A planner may identify a forecast issue, a sales rep may need to explain the change, and a manager may need to approve the final adjustment.